Battle off Hormuz (1625): Background

 The Portuguese had conquered Hormuz in 1507 and ruled it as a vassal state until in 1622 it was conquered by Persia with English assistance.
 The Portuguese made several efforts to recapture the fortress of Hormuz in the following years.
-Rui Freire de Andrada, with a force of galleys under his command, was besieging Hormuz and awaiting reinforcements from Portugal when in early 1625 he was forced to raise the siege by an allied fleet of English and Dutch ships.
+Rui Freire de Andrade, with a force of galleys under his command, was besieging Hormuz and awaiting reinforcements from Portugal when in early 1625 he was forced to raise the siege by an allied fleet of English and Dutch ships.

 The Anglo-Dutch fleet had intelligence of the arrival at Goa of the Portuguese reinforcements under Nuno Álvares Botelho in September 1624.
 The allied fleet left Surat in India and arrived in the Strait of Hormuz in January 1625, forcing Andrada to lift the siege just weeks before the arrival of Botelho on 10 February.
 The Portuguese fleet consisted of the eight galleons of Botelho and a fleet of rowed galleys under Andrada.
 The Anglo-Dutch fleet had eight large and two small vessels.